SOEN341-Fall24-TEAMW/W_TEAM_SOEN341_PROJECT_F24/README.md

 # W_TEAM_SOEN341_PROJECT_F24
-## Clear and concise file, with clear explanation and identified problem and proposed solution.
+## Clear and concise file, with clear explanation and identified problem and proposed solution

 ## Project Description

+A Peer Assessment System for university team projects is designed to allow students to evaluate the contributions and performance of their teammates based on four key dimensions: cooperation, conceptual contribution, practical contribution, and work ethic.
+The system promotes accountability and provides valuable feedback to both students and instructors on team dynamics and individual efforts.

+We identify two primary users: Students and Instructors.

 ## Team Member + Role

+- Adja: Software Engineer(backend and frontend)
+- Hadi: Software Engineer(backend and frontend)
+- Mik: Computer Engineer(backend and frontend)
+- Sara: Software Engineer(mainly frontend)
+- Youssef: Computer Engineer(data management and frontend)

 ## Peer Assessment Application